AdamGruszczynski/Snake_Pit/README.md

 -----------------
 /* REQUIRED: pip installed */

-Type into cmd line: pip install django
+Type into cmd line: pip install django==1.9.9
+Install 1.9.9 as the project will not compile properly if you get a version later than 1.7
 You can check to see if you have it installed by typing this into the cmd line: django-admin.py version

 Django Projects